·

 Once your timer goes off, take them out and let them cool on the baking sheet so they stay flat on the bottom.

-Sand first with a coarse grit sandpaper (in this case, 60 grit) and finish with a fine grit sandpaper (220 grit).
+Sand first with a coarse grit sandpaper and finish with a fine grit sandpaper.
+I used a simple multi-grit sandpaper pack (80 grit to shape, 220 grit to smooth).

 I tried to make the holders as smooth as possible when I was forming them, but a little sanding helped give them a more polished finish.